kanety/ii_interactor/README.md

 * Files in `app/interactors` are loaded to lookup interactors having same name in case of development mode.
 * The called interactors are unordered.

-#### Object oriented interaction
+#### Object based interaction

-You can also interact with object oriented interactors:
+You can also interact with object based interactors:

 ```ruby
 class A